cjyuan/cyf-notes/ITP-Onboarding-PR.md

 On a separate note, it is best practice to include a brief description of the changes you made in the Changelist section of every PR.

-The spacing before and after the title in the second article differs from that in the third.
-Can you fix those spacing to ensure consistency across all articles.

 Line 17 can be better formatted as:
 ```